dirkwhoffmann/vAmigaTS/Agnus/VPOS/README.md

 These tests set the LOF bit in VPOSW to 0 and 1 in order to force a long frame and a short frame, respectively.
 After that, it displays the highest line number of the frame where the LOF bit had been set.

-#### probe1 - probe4
+#### probe1 - probe13

 These tests probe VHPOSR at 16 different locations and display the result.

+#### ersy1, ersy2

-Test probe2 and probe4 are special as they modifiy the ERSY bit.
-In probe2, ERSY is set and reset in the same scanline (which has no effect).
-In probe4, a scanline is crossed with ERSY equal to 1.
+Similar to the probe tests with an additional modification of the ERSY bit.
+In ersy1, ERSY is set and reset in the same scanline (which has no effect).
+In ersy2, a scanline is crossed with ERSY equal to 1.
 On a real machine, this causes display corruption because the HSYNC signal is not generated.

 Dirk Hoffmann, 2019 - 2022